CEMeNT-PSAAP/MCDC/docs/source/user_guide/faq.rst

    module load <mpi_module>        # e.g., mvapich2, openmpi, spectrum-mpi
    CC=mpicc pip install --no-binary mpi4py mpi4py

-Or use the conda path with ``bash install.sh --hpc``, which handles this automatically.
 See :ref:`user_guide/troubleshooting:Building mpi4py from Source` for more details.

 **I get Numba version errors or** ``TypingError`` **on older Numba versions.**

-MC/DC requires **Numba >= 0.60.0**.
+MC/DC requires **Numba >= 0.61.0**.
 If you are on an older version, upgrade:

 .. code-block:: sh

-   pip install 'numba>=0.60.0'
+   pip install 'numba>=0.61.0'

-If your system constrains the Numba version (e.g., due to CUDA toolkit compatibility), see :ref:`user_guide/troubleshooting:Numba Version Compatibility` for patching guidance.
+If your system constrains the Numba version, see :ref:`user_guide/troubleshooting:Numba Version Compatibility` for compatibility guidance.

 Running Simulations
 -------------------